Charities must collaborate or fail

 David Bowie said the ‘future belongs to those who can hear it coming’.

 I think this is the future and we need to make sure we are the people who act on it.

 The case for a Civil Society Improvement agency

 Being Better - Doing Better.
 In this thought piece our Chief Executive, Dan Corry, argues that civil society needs to improve, and that a Civil Society Improvement agency could be the ideal vehicle to drive such change.

-Will Hanford, NPC’s communication manager, attended his first ever NPC Ignites this year and has written a blog on the highlights of his experience.
-He detects a strong theme of power, particularly the power wielded both consciously and unconsciously by funders, running through the day.
+Will Hanford, detected a strong theme of power, particularly the power wielded both consciously and unconsciously by funders, at his first NPCIgnites.

 By Dan Corry .